brookingcharlie/advent-of-code-2022/README.md

 My solutions for [Advent of Code 2022](https://adventofcode.com/2022/).

-Advent of Code is a series of small programming puzzles - one per day throughout 1-25 of December - that can be solved in any programming language.
+Advent of Code is a series of small programming puzzles - one per day, throughout 1-25 of December - that can be solved in any programming language.

 I chose to learn a bit more Python.